-An entity applies the amendments to changes in accounting policies and changes in accounting estimates that occur on or after January 1, 2023, with early adoption permitted.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2023, with early adoption permitted.

-• Amendments to PAS 1, Presentation of Financial Statements, and PFRS Practice Statement 2, Disclosure of Accounting Policies

-The amendments provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
-The amendments aim to help entities provide accounting policy disclosures that are more useful by:

-- Replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and - Adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.
+- Amendments to PAS 1 and PFRS Practice Statement 2, Disclosure of Accounting Policies The amendments provide guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
+The amendments aim to help entities provide accounting policy disclosures that are more useful by: - Replacing the requirement for entities to disclose their 'significant' accounting policies with a requirement to disclose their 'material' accounting policies; and - Adding guidance on how entities apply the concept of materiality in making decisions about accounting policy disclosures.

-The amendments to the Practice Statement provide non-mandatory guidance.
-Meanwhile, the amendments to PAS 1 are effective for annual periods beginning on or after January 1, 2023.
-Early application is permitted as long as this fact is disclosed.
+The amendments to PAS 1 are effective for annual periods beginning on or after January 1, 2023, with early adoption permitted.